Dextroamphetamine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease (including heart rhythm problems), high blood pressure, blood vessel problems, thyroid problems, muscle or vocal tics or Tourette syndrome, or a history of heart attack, stroke, or seizures.
-Tell your doctor if you or anyone in your family has a history of depression, bipolar illness, suicide, mental health problems, or drug or alcohol problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease. heart rhythm problems, high blood pressure, thyroid problems, Tourette syndrome, or a history of heart attack, stroke, or seizures.
+Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.